 Qualified students who are enrolled at least half-time in the MSTCM program are eligible to borrow graduate-level Direct Unsubsidized Loans.
-If you meet all the Federal Student Aid eligibility requirements, you can borrow up to \$20,500 for the 2 semesters.
-The total aggregate federal loan amount limit is \$138,500 (this includes the loan amount that students have borrowed from any previous institutions.)
+The annual loan limit is \$20,500 per academic year.
+The maximum graduate aggregate limit for federal loan is \$138,500 (this may include the total amount that students may have borrowed from any previous institutions.)